 In Economics, a Diseconomy of Scale happens when a company has grown so large that its costs per unit will start to increase.
 Thus, losing the benefits of scale.
 That can happen due to several factors arising as a company scales.
 From coordination issues to management inefficiencies and lack of proper communication flows.

 Difference between economies and diseconomies of scale

 In Economics, Economies of Scale is a theory for which, as companies grow, they gain cost advantages.
 More precisely, companies manage to benefit from these cost advantages as they grow, due to increased efficiency in production.
-Thus, as companies scale and they increase production, a subsequent decrease in the costs associated with it will help the organization scale further and more efficiently.
+Thus, as companies scale and increase production, a subsequent decrease in the costs associated with it will help the organization scale further and more efficiently.

 Diseconomies of Scale represent the opposite phenomenon instead.
 Where a company has grown too large, the cost per unit increases, thus making the firm no longer able to benefit from its achieved scale.